There is this thing called “change’’...we’ve all been there,

 -> Not interested in change, no intention of change

--> Tend to avoid information, discussion, or thought about change
+-> Tend to avoid information, discussion, or

 -> Resistant to change, unmotivated